 A paradise for sea lovers

-Awarded by the France Station Nautique label, Cavalaire is a favourite spot for water sports lovers.
-The magnificent bay offerslot of excitement for sea lovers such as sailing, windsurfing, jet-skiing or even ULM hydro!
-The village offers some amazing diving areas.
-From the harbour in the heart of the resort take a boat to visit the Gold Island named in french "Les Iles d’Or".
-Navigating admire the littoral protected bye the conservatory littoral and enjoy the peaceful movement of the waves.
-Of course, there are those simple pleasures like diving into a clear blue sea (label quality for sea water received in the bay of Saint-Tropez), or laying down on a beach under the shade of an umbrella.
+Awarded the France Station Nautique label, Cavalaire is a favourite spot for water sports enthusiasts.
+The magnificent bay offers the same rush of excitement be it for sailing, windsurfing, pleasure boating, jet-skiing or even the ULM hydro!
+It boasts some amazing diving areas.
+From the harbour at the heart of the resort take a boat to the Iles d’Or, admire the sheer-sided inlets protected by the Conservatoire du Littoral or be lulled by the peaceful movement of the bay.
+And, of course, there are those simple pleasures like diving into a clear blue sea (qualité des eaux de baignade label), or lazing beneath the dappled shade of an umbrella somewhere on the 4km spit of fine sand.

 Here happiness means being with the family, whatever the season: a nature walk overlooking the Mediterranean on the Fenouillet path, an outing in the Seascope to discover the seabed in all its beauty, or a game of pétanque in the village square.
 Cavalaire combines authentic past-times accessible to all: accommodation, great facilities and leisure activities, with everything designed for young and old alike.
 The resort was awarded the Famille Plus label, a measure of the quality of services on offer in this family-friendly environment.